Devops-pro-group/Ansible-Lab01/README.md

-# 04/20/2023 Presented by Engineer Omer and Ibrehima Keita
+# 04/20/2023 Presented by Engineer Omer and Ibrehima Keita Time : 11:30PM EST
 # Ansible-Lab01
 # 1 Launch 3 ubuntu servers ( One Master and two slaves on AWS )
 # 2  Remane the newly servers as the following : MasterAnsible Webservers Database